Competitive scholarships and project funding opportunities for the 2020-2021 academic year are described below. Parsons students should contact

 Eligibility: Open to full-time students in good standing in all colleges of the university

-The mission of the Michael Kalil Endowment for Smart Design is twofold: to foster understanding of the design intersections between nature and technology and to support a heightened sense of responsibility for increasing the sustainability of built environments.
-Each year the Endowment awards as many as four Memorial Fellowship Project Grants to either teams of undergrad or graduate students working collaboratively, or individuals working on their own.
-Recipients of the grants use their award to support a project or course of study that will both increase their understanding of the intersections between nature and technology and make a contribution to environmental sustainability.
-Projects might include travel, attendance or participation in workshops, conferences, meetings, participation in design competitions, pursuit of an independent course of study, and/or scholarly research and publication.
+The Michael Kalil Endowment for Smart Design was established at the School of Constructed Environments (SCE) in memory of designer Michael Kalil.
+The mission of the endowment is to promote understanding of the design intersections between nature and technology and to foster a heightened sense of responsibility for increasing the sustainability of all design fields.
+Each year, the Kalil Endowment awards three $5,000 Memorial Grants to support the projects of undergraduate or graduate students or a team of students working in collaboration across The New School.
+Projects might include travel; attendance or participation in workshops, conferences, and meetings; participation in design competitions; pursuit of an independent course of study; and/or scholarly research and publication.

 For more information and application materials, visit